Back To Top

 What are the best rehabs in Phoenix?

-Notable rehabs to consider are Crossroads, Inc. (one of Arizona’s largest treatment providers and ranked by Newsweek among the state’s top rehabs), Calvary Healing Center (also ranked by Newsweek and has a medically supervised detox program), and Community Bridges, Inc. (CBI) (one of Arizona’s largest nonprofit behavioral health providers and runs multiple detox facilities).
-You can find multiple established providers with residential, outpatient, and crisis/detox access in Phoenix.
+Notable rehabs to consider are Crossroads, Inc. (one of Arizona’s largest treatment providers and ranked by Newsweek among the state’s top rehabs), Calvary Healing Center (also ranked by Newsweek and has a medically supervised withdrawal management program), and Community Bridges, Inc. (CBI) (one of Arizona’s largest nonprofit behavioral health providers and runs multiple withdrawal management facilities).
+You can find multiple established providers with residential, outpatient, and crisis access in Phoenix.
 Before you choose, call to make sure there are current openings, the level of care offered, and in-network coverage for your insurance plan.
 Ask for a written estimate and bridge care if beds are full.

 What are the best rehabs for teens in Phoenix?